hbashton/spotify-ripper/README.rst

       --comment COMMENT     Set comment metadata tag to all songs.
 Can include same tags as --format.
       --cover-file COVER_FILE
-                            Save album cover image to file name (e.g "cover.jpg") [Default=embed] -d DIRECTORY, --directory DIRECTORY
+                            Save album cover image to file name (e.g "cover.jpg") [Default=embed] --cover-embed         Embed album cover into the songs [Default=embed only if cover-file is not specified] -d DIRECTORY, --directory DIRECTORY
                             Base directory where ripped MP3s are saved [Default=cwd] --fail-log FAIL_LOG   Logs the list of track URIs that failed to rip